Hello….Can you hear me? How to make sure your teenager hears you!

-The moment my voice emits sound I can see my twin teens’ eyes glaze over.
+The moment my voice emits sound I can see my teenage grimace.
 Sometimes they must register at least one word I said (or maybe it’s just a Pavlovian response) because they use the dreaded eye-roll.

 As a parent of teenagers, it can feel frustrating when you are speaking only to realize your teen isn’t listening to you.
 Experts agree it is important to have a strong relationship with your teenager which involves communication.